Post updated: 11/04/2019

 Current news: The UK is due to leave the EU on 31 October 2019

 A cruise is one of the best ways to travel when considering currency as it’s the least affected by fluctuations.
 Most of the time you can pre-pay for your drinks, gratuities and excursions to protect against any negative impacts of the exchange rate.
 Particular cruise lines such as P&O Cruises, Fred.
 Olsen and Cruise & Maritime all have the £ (GBP) as the on-board currency, meaning you have full control of your spend during your time on-board.

 With much uncertainty surrounding Brexit, it has left cruisers wondering where is safer to sail to.
 The Association of British Travel Agents (ABTA) has advised that regardless of the outcome, there is no reason to be concerned when booking a holiday.
 A spokesperson for the organisation said:

 “There’s nothing to suggest holidays won’t go ahead as planned next year.
 We’re heading into the travel industry’s sales period, when some of the best deals and discounts are available, so we want people to carry on booking as normal.
 European holiday destinations want to continue to welcome UK holidaymakers; it’s a very big market for them.”

-However, in the event of a no-deal Brexit, British people will need to apply for an additional document to travel to member states.
+However, from 2021, British people will need to apply for an additional document to travel to member states.
 The European Travel Information and Authorisation System (ETIAS) will cost €7/£6.30 and be valid for three year – though it won’t come into effect until 2021.
 Until then, cruisers can continue as normal when visiting the EU.